 - Great for improving spoken Swedish

 - Improves your listening skills

-Pricing: You can get access to your first Swedish lesson on Pimsleur for free.
+Pricing: You can get access to the whole course free for seven days!
+Do take advantage of that.
 Following that, Pimsleur has a monthly subscription that costs $21.95/month

 Why are you learning Swedish?
 To speak it, of course!
 There’s no better way to practice your speaking skills than having another person who can correct, encourage and teach you.

 Italki is your pocket portal to a whole new world of language learning.
 Pick a tutor that suits you and you’re halfway there.
 Want to learn Swedish with a particular dialect or accent in mind?
 You can!